When I first started looking for ways to overcome my chronic anxiety, I originally didn’t think nutrition had anything to do with it.

-It’s definitely a much better idea to get your iron from food.
+It’s definitely a much better idea to test your iron levels and naturally get your iron from food.

 I make sure I get enough simply by taking these grass-fed beef liver capsules.

-Beef liver is one of the best sources of iron, but I don’t like the taste, so I go with the capsules.
+Beef liver is one of the best sources of iron.

 8. Vitamin D

-Every tissue in your body has Vitamin D receptors, including the brain, so a deficiency can lead to costly physiological and psychological consequences, including anxiety.
+Every tissue in your body has Vitamin D receptors, including the brain.

 Researchers have discovered significantly lower levels of Vitamin D in individuals with anxiety (60, 62).

-Unfortunately, reports indicate that Vitamin D deficiency is widespread and a major health problem globally (11).
+Unfortunately, reports indicate that Vitamin D deficiency is very common and a major health problem across the globe (11).